istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 include exposing the Kubernetes DNS server through an internal load balancer, using a Core DNS server, or configuring the IPs in any other DNS server accessible from the VM.

-* You have installed the [Helm client](https://docs.helm.sh/using_helm/) and initialized it for your Istio Kubernetes cluster.
+* If you haven't already enabled mesh expansion at install time with Helm, you have installed the [Helm client](https://docs.helm.sh/using_helm/).
 You'll need it to enable mesh expansion for the cluster.

 ## Installation steps